 The freedoms of speech, expression and assembly are basic and essential freedoms that the University strives to protect.
-However, these personal freedoms are subject to well-established rights of the University to regulate time, place, and manner so that the activities do not materially and substantially disrupt the academic programs and administrative processes of the University.
-The purpose of this regulation is to provide guidance to persons external and internal to the University, regarding their rights of freedom of expression in the outdoor areas of the University’s campus.
+However, these personal freedoms are subject to well-established rights of the University to regulate, on a viewpoint- and content-neutral basis, time, place, and manner so that the activities do not materially and substantially interfere with, disrupt, or impede the academic programs or activities, or interfere with, disrupt, or impede the orderly conduct, processes, and functions (“Normal Operation”) of the University, or infringe upon the rights of others.
+The purpose of this regulation is to provide guidance to persons external and internal to the University regarding their rights of freedom of expression in the outdoor areas of the University’s campus.

 DEFINITIONS